scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _wincursors:

 Use Windows cursors
-	Uses the Windows cursors (smaller and monochrome) instead of the DOS cursors.
+	Uses the Windows cursor (smaller and monochrome) instead of the DOS cursor.

 	*windows_cursors*